Quality objectives for the Childhood Cancer Registry

 However, it has become apparent in recent years that registration of adolescent patients with cancer can be a challenge, as these are partly processed in adult wards and therefore sometimes not reported to the Childhood Cancer Registry.
 We have gradually established good contact with the relevant departments, which has led to a gradual increase in the coverage of assessment reports.
 Work continues in 2023 to find contact persons at other departments and other hospitals that have assessment and treatment responsibility for patients under the age of 18.

-The advisory board of the National Quality Registry for Childhood Cancer has currently defined three quality indicators; two process indicators and one performance indicator.
+The advisory board of the Norwegian Childhood Cancer Registry has currently defined three quality indicators; two process indicators and one performance indicator.
 In addition, quality measures for the degree of coverage of clinical reporting.
-In recent years, this has led to a gradual increase in the coverage of assessment reports and treatment reports
+In recent years, this has led to a gradual increase in the coverage of assessment reports and treatment reports.

 The quality objectives are largely based on national and European recommendations/guidelines.
-The Academic Council evaluates the objectives each year and, if necessary, adjusts in accordance with the latest knowledge.
+The advisory board evaluates the objectives each year and, if necessary, adjusts in accordance with the latest knowledge.

-Quality goals for childhood cancer in 2022, from Annual Report 2022 Childhood cancer:
+Quality goals for childhood cancer in 2023, from figure 1.1 in the Annual Report for Childhood cancer 2023:

-Our new figures show that five-year survival for the last ten-year period 2013-2022 is 88.9%, which the Academic Council considers to be a very good result, also compared to international figures.
+Latest figures show that overall five-year survival for all diagnosis groups, in the last ten-year period 2014-2023, is 89 %.
+The advisory board considers this to be a very good result, also compared to international figures.

 Quality improvements